WKU Health Services : Immunization and Vaccines

 WKU does not require any immunizations or proof of vaccination for admittance to the university.
 Please consult your health care provider for additional information and specific recommendations for your circumstances.
 We recommend students have a copy of their immunization records.
 In the case of an infectious disease outbreak, we may need immediate access to students immunization records.

-WKU students can get a wide variety of immunizations at Health Services.
-Students,
+WKU students can get a wide variety of immunizations at GGC@WKU.
+Students, faculty

-faculty and staff can also schedule travel, immunizations, and anti-malarial medication
+and staff can also schedule travel, immunizations, and anti-malarial medication (as

 Click here to take an interactive quiz and find out what vaccines you need!